-This study examined how young infants, prior to the onset of social referencing, respond to an ambiguous stimulus in the context of parental affective.
-As expected, 6-month-olds did not engage in social referencing and parental affect was not contagious.
-However, infants were captivated by parental affect and used more social looking when their parents were smiling/laughing or fearful.
-Although parental affect did not influence infants' affect, it did influence their behavior.
-Within the fear and neutral conditions, infants responded by looking away from the stimulus more than in the smiling/laughing condition, where they preferred to gaze at it.
-The key difference between fear and neutral conditions was that infants used more social looking during the former.
+This study examined how infants, prior to the onset of social referencing, respond to an ambiguous stimulus in the context of parental affective.
+As expected, 6-montholds did not engage in social referencing as parental affect was not contagious.
+However, infants used more social looking when their parents were smiling/laughing or fearful.
+Additionally, in the fearful and neutral conditions, infants looked away from the stimulus more than in the smiling/laughing condition, where they preferred gazing at it.
+The key difference between the fearful and neutral conditions was that infants used more social looking during the former.
 These results suggest that, although young infants are not yet using social referencing, they are captivated by parental affect, which influences their orientation toward novelty.